 Elegant.
 Bigger and more houndlike than the American Cocker Spaniel.
 Makes a good watchdog.
 Very family oriented and enjoy traveling.
 Needs plenty of human companionship and doesn’t do well if left alone for long periods.
 English Cocker Spaniels calm down as they mature.
 Average barkers.

 38 to 43 cm; 12 to 16 kg.
-Colours are solid black, red (gold), liver, black-and-tan, buff, liver-and-tan; any of the foregoing on a white background, either parti-colored, ticked, or roan.
+Colours are solid black, red (gold), liver, black-and-tan, buff, liver-and-tan; or any of these colour on a white background, either parti-coloured, ticked, or roan.

 Silky, flat, or wavy.
 High maintenance, though he has less coat than the American Cocker Spaniel.
 Some coats with an excess amount of cottony hair and are more prone to matting.
 Unless carefully groomed, this dog looks messy.
 Ears and feet need special care.
 Professional grooming is recommended; some trimming required.
 Average shedding year round.